archatelain/code-for-eco-532/poly.md

 You will never know all the commands, so learn to search efficiently.
 Most programming languages or script-based softwares have a dedicated command to access the documentation.

-In Stata, you may type "help *your_command*" to access the documentation for *your_command*.
+In Stata, you may type `help *your_command*` to access the documentation for a command.
 For example:

 ```
 help display